 -// Me // –

 I’m Josephine.
 A friend once described me as ‘quirky — but in an endearing way’1, which I think sums me up nicely.
-I’m Swedish (not that that means much of anything), but currently living in a small village outside Oxford (UK), which allows for nice walks across the countryside and along the canals.
-I’m quite fond of reading, but it’s always science blogs, so my bookshelf is not as impressive as you’d think.
-As a result, I know a little about a lot, which is positively useless — especially when you realise success is not built on knowledge, but rather the lack thereof.
+I’m Swedish (not that that means much of anything), but currently living in Edinburgh (Scotland), which allows for nice walks in the Old and New Town(s), the Pentland Hills, along the Forth, and into the Highlands.
+I’m quite fond of reading, and as a result, I know a little about a lot, which is positively useless.
+Fortunately, I have a job where such generalist knowledge can be quite useful, so I make do.
 My greatest joy in life is buying second-hand silver-plated tea-spoons, and second to that is to drink tea.
 Strangely, I find that British tea is undrinkable2, and I bring it with me from Sweden, where the tea is good.

 1. I think it’s just a nice way of saying ‘weird, but all right’, which, never the less, sums me up nicely.